-To assist people with behavioral health conditions in living healthy, meaningful lives, healthcare and social services agencies need to promote behaviors that lead to improved health.
+To assist people with behavioral health conditions in living healthy, meaningful lives, healthcare and social services agencies need to promote behaviors that lead to improved health and overall wellness.
 Creating a tobacco-free environment is one of the primary ways that a community healthcare agency can create a safer and healthier environment for clients, staff, and visitors.
 It is an integral part of promoting and supporting wellness for both clients and staff at your facility.

-Tobacco Use: From Addiction to Cessation
+From Tobacco Addiction to Cessation